Surgery Telephone Numbers & Address:

 How to make an Appointment:

 Patients are required to attend morning and afternoon surgery.
 The appointment line is open from 8.00am, Monday to Friday.

 Please note that between 8am and 10am the practice receives a high volume of calls from patients who require appointments.
 If your call does not relate to an appointment, you may wish to avoid this time to make your call.

 The surgery operates Doctor Triage appointments.
-If you require an on the day consultation, please telephone between the hours of 8am and 10am.
-These slots cannot be booked in advance but can be booked on the day, please ring the surgery from 8am, where your details will be taken by the receptionist and passed to the Doctor who will ring you back and arrange an appointment if necessary.
+If you require an on the day or future appointment, please telephone between the hours of 8am and 11am, your details will be taken by the receptionist and passed to the Doctor who will ring you back and arrange an appointment.

 Although every effort is made to keep to appointment times, these can only be approximate as there may sometimes be a delay because of emergencies.

 If you are unable to keep an appointment please click here for instructions.
 Always let us know so that your appointment time can be allocated to another patient.

 If you are late for an appointment because of circumstances beyond your control then we will try our best to see you, but you may be offered an appointment on another day.

 You can make an appointment with any doctor, but for urgent appointments you will be seen by any available doctor.
 Every effort will be made for you to be seen by the Doctor of your choice but this is not always possible.